fryalien/NOTES/terminal-tty-font.md

 FONT=ter-132n
 ```

->On CachyOS run this command as well if you have systemd-boot
+>On CachyOS run this command as well if you have systemd-boot.

 ```
 sudo mkinitcpio -P